Year 13 Pre-University and Enrichment Programme launched

 The full Sixth Form programme can be viewed here.

-"We hope our Sixth Form students will take full advantage of this exciting and comprehensive programme designed by our teaching staff," commented Rupert Heathcote, QEH Headmaster.
+"We hope our Sixth Form students will take full advantage of this exciting and comprehensive programme designed by our teaching staff," commented Rupert Heathcote, QEH Head.
 "Our students have a unique opportunity to develop and stretch themselves personally, culturally and academically, as they prepare for life after QEH."